 Judgments in Business Report Writing

 Judgments in business report writing are very much like conclusions, but the writer has made a judgment.
 Judgments require some leap from the facts to a conclusion that might not be so easily supported by the facts.
 They often imply good, bad, right, or wrong.
 “The company needs a work ethic policy.”
-“Their plans to expand to the other market are ill-advised.”
-“Without reducing their expenses, the company will fail.”
+“Its plans to expand to the other market are ill-advised.”
+“Without reducing its expenses, the company will fail.”